 - Corporate and commercial : M&A: upper mid-market and premium deals, £250m+

 - Corporate and commercial : Private equity: transactions

-- Crime, fraud and licensing : Fraud: corporate crime
+- Crime, fraud and licensing : Corporate crime (including fraud, bribery and corruption)

 - Crime, fraud and licensing : Fraud: white-collar crime